whtmst/Akkio_Consume_Helper/README.md

 ## Installation

-1. Download the addon files OR if u are using turtle luancher add the github link
+1. Download the addon files or add the GitHub repository link in Turtle Launcher (when using the launcher, skip step 2)
-2. Extract to your `Interface/AddOns/` folder
+2. Extract all files to your `Interface/AddOns/` folder
 3. Restart World of Warcraft
-4. Configure via minimap button or `/akkioconsume`
+4. Configure using the minimap button or type `/akkioconsume` in chat

 ## Commands